ajithrn/fs-eventbrite-widget/README.md

 ### Manual Installation

 1. Download and extract the plugin files
-2. Upload the `eventbrite-button-integration` folder to `/wp-content/plugins/`
+2. Upload the `fs-eventbrite-widget` folder to `/wp-content/plugins/`
 3. Activate the plugin through the **Plugins** menu in WordPress

 ## Usage